 Alice C. Linsley

-The Horites served as shrine and temple attendants and many were priests who interceded for others and offered sacrifice.
+The early Hebrew (4000-2000 BC) controlled the major waters systems at a time when the Sahara, Arabia, and Mesopotamia were wetter.
+They served as shrine and temple attendants, interceded for others, and offered sacrifice.
 Job offered sacrifice daily for the sins of his own family.
 At the end of the book, God tells Job to pray for his kinsmen Eliphaz, Zophar and Bildad.
 This is reminiscent of Abraham praying for Abimelech and his whole household (Gen. 20:17,18).

-There is a very old tradition that the God of the Hebrews (haBiru) "came from Teman.
+There is a very old tradition that the God of the Hebrews "came from Teman.
 This is reflected in Habakkuk 3:3 which states, "God came from Teman, the Holy One from Mount Paran."
 This is one reason that Frank Moore Cross believes that the God of Israel is the God of the Horites.

-Horite ruler-priests shaved their heads (Jeremiah 25:23), as was the custom of Horite priests.
-Esau the Younger had a son named Korah which means shaved one.[1]
+Esau the Younger had a son named Korah which means shaved one.
 This suggests that this was a confederation of Horite priestly families.
 Genesis 36 confirms this, listing Uz's grandson Dedan as a Horite ruler.
 Here we also find reference to Huz or Husham of the land of Tema (Gen. 36:34).

-The people of Uz belonged to a 3-clan Horite confederation.[2]
-Their kin and allies were the Dedanites and the Temanites.
+The people of Uz belonged to a 3-clan Horite confederation.
+The confederation is identified as Uz, Huz and Buz, and also as Dedan, Tema and Buz.
+The Dedanites and the Temanites. were kin.
 The clan of Teman descended from the elder Esau's son Teman (Gen. 36:11).
 The Temanites were known for their wisdom.
 Job's friend Eliphaz was a Temanite.
-Jeremiah 49:7 speaks of the wisdom of Teman and verse 8 links the Temanites with the Dedanites.
+Jeremiah 49:7-8 speaks of the wisdom of Teman and links the Temanites with the Dedanites.

 The largest collection of texts in the oldest Arabic script come from Tema and Dedan in the Hijaz.
 Tema is known by Arabs as Taima and lies about 70 miles north-east of Dedan.
 Tema, Dedan and Dumah were caravan stops along the trade route from Sheba to Babylon.
 According to Genesis 10:7, Dedan the Elder was descended from Kush, the son of Ham.
 According to Genesis 25:3, Dedan the Younger was a descendant of Abraham and his cousin wife, Keturah.
-Dedan's father was Abraham's first-born son Joktan.
+Dedan's father was Abraham's firstborn son Joktan.
 Isaiah 21:13 speaks of the "caravans of Dedanites" in Arabia, and Ezekiel 27:20 speaks of Dedan as supplying Tyre with precious things.
 Dedan is associated with Uz in the hill country of Edom, Job's homeland.
 This is Uz the Elder, son of Nahor, whose grandson (by his daughter) was Uz, the son of Dishan, shown in diagram above.

 NOTES